 The Mathematics Life Skills outcomes and content is designed to provide a relevant and meaningful program of study for a small percentage of students with special educational needs, for whom the Stage 4 and/or Stage 5 outcomes and content of the Mathematics K–10 Syllabus are not appropriate.

 This course is designed to promote the development of skills, knowledge, and understanding in areas of mathematics that have direct application to a broad range of real life situations.
 Students will learn to use a range of techniques and tools to develop solutions to a wide variety of problems related to their present and future needs and aspirations.
-The study of General Mathematics provides students with valuable support in a range of concurrent Stage 6 subjects.
+The study of Mathematics Standard provides students with valuable support in a range of concurrent Stage 6 subjects.
 The course provides a strong foundation for the workforce, further training and studies, and for university courses in the areas of business, the humanities, nursing and paramedical sciences.

 Calculus based courses

-The Mathematics, Mathematics Extension 1, and Mathematics Extension 2 courses provide the opportunity for students to acquire understanding of important mathematical concepts that have applications in an increasing number of contexts.
+The Mathematics Advanced, Mathematics Extension 1, and Mathematics Extension 2 courses provide the opportunity for students to acquire understanding of important mathematical concepts that have applications in an increasing number of contexts.
 These courses provide the mathematical background and techniques necessary for concurrent studies in science and economics.
 The introductory concepts and techniques of differential and integral calculus form a strong basis of the courses and are developed and utilised across the courses, through a range of applications.